 What makes a villa worth millions is not square metres.
 It is the moment you walk through the door and feel something you cannot name — a proportion that calms you, a view framed with intention, light that could not have happened by accident.
 That requires a command of design and aesthetics that no template can deliver.

 The people behind this collection are not external contractors.
 They are all landowners and developers of their own real estate in the Noto region who cooperate with Sicily Prime — personally invested in the place, the standard, and the outcome.
-Every image on this website was created by Ken Schluchtmann.

 Architect & CEO, plajer + franz studio Berlin